 Respiring tissues require oxygen, and the photosynthetic tissues of plants also require carbon dioxide in order to produce the sugars needed for their growth and maintenance.
-The principal s exchange organs in plants are the leaves, and sometimes stems.
+The principal is exchange organs in plants are the leaves, and sometimes stems.
 In most plants, the exchange of gases directly across the leaf surface is prevented by the waterproof, waxy cuticle layer.
 Instead, access to the respiring cells is by means of stomata, which are tiny pores in the leaf surface.
-The plant has to balance its need for carbon dioxide (keeping stomata open) against its need to reduce water loss (stomata closed).
+The plant has to balance its need for carbon dioxide (keeping stomata open) against its need to reduce water loss (stomata closed). -

 Most gas exchange in plants occurs through the leaves, but some also occurs through the stems and the roots.
-The shape and structure of leaves ery thin with a high surface area) assists gas exchange by diffusion.
+The shape and structure of leaves rry thin with a high surface area) assists gas exchange by diffusion.

 In woody plants, the wood prevents gas exchange.
-A lenticel is a small area in the bark where the loosely arranged cells allow entry and exit of adequate gas exchange through simple diffusion into the cells.
+A lenticel is a small area in the bark where the loosely arranged cells allow entry and exit of gases into the stem tissue underneath.